Trump slaps tariffs on $200 billion in Chinese goods, spares some consumer tech

 “Tariffs are a tax on American families, period,” said Hun Quach,” RILA’s vice president for international trade.
 “Consumers – not China – will bear the brunt of these tariffs and American farmers and ranchers will see the harmful effects of retaliation worsen.”

-Earlier on Monday, White House economic adviser Larry Kudlow said the United States was ready to negotiate a trade deal with China if Beijing was ready for serious discussions.
+Republican party U.S. lawmakers urged the Trump administration to pursue negotiations with China to resolve trade differences, while applauding Trump’s tough stance on Chinese intellectual property and trade practices.

-“We are ready to negotiate and talk with China any time that they are ready for serious and substantive negotiations toward free trade, to reduce tariffs and non tariff barriers, to open markets and allow the most competitive economy in the world — ours — to export more and more goods and services to China,” Kudlow said.
+“The sooner President Xi and President Trump meet to craft a new trade path forward, the better,” said Representative Kevin Brady, chairman of the House Ways and Means Committee.

-Reporting by Steve Holland, David Lawder, Ginger Gibson and Eric Beech in Washington, Editing by Clive McKeef
+Reporting by Steve Holland, David Lawder, Ginger Gibson, Eric Beech and David Shepardson; Editing by Clive McKeef